Jason Lee Scott: Mighty Morphin Power Rangers

 Later, Rita crafts a Green Candle out of special wax that had been enchanted with Tommy's touch when he was evil.
 Once lit, the candle continues to burn until it is gone and when it is, so too would Tommy's powers.
 Because Tommy's proximity to the candle accelerates the candle's melting process, Tommy is captured and placed close to it by Goldar.
 However, he eventually escapes and Jason is left to retrieve the candle.
-Jason does well in his fight with Goldar but gets recalled into the battle with Rita's Cyclops monster to save Angel Grove.

-Following the failure of destroying the Green Candle, Tommy entrusts Jason with his Power Coin to prevent it from falling into Rita's hands again, allowing him access to the Green Ranger's powers (including the Dragon Shield and the Dragon Dagger, which also allows him to call the Dragonzord to aid the Rangers, even while Jason controls the Megazord, making him twice as powerful).
+Following the failure of destroying the Green Candle, Tommy entrusts Jason with his Power Coin to prevent it from falling into Rita's hands again, allowing him access to the Green Ranger's powers (including the Dragon Shield and the Dragon Dagger, which also allows him to call the Dragonzord to aid the Rangers, even while Jason controls the Megazord).

-One of Jason's most cunning moments is the gambit he plays against Goldar, who kidnaps the parents of Angel Grove High's students, then ransoms them for the Ranger's five Power Coins.
+Later, Jason plays a gambit against Goldar, who had kidnapped the parents of Angel Grove High's students, then ransoms them for the Ranger's five Power Coins.
 Jason would later reveal that though he gave up his Tyrannosaurus Power Coin to Goldar, he kept the Dragon Power Coin.
 With it, Tommy eventually regains his Green Ranger powers, retrieves the other Ranger's Power Coins and helps the team save their captive parents.
-In the next season, Tommy Oliver is given the same choice of giving up the Rangers coins in exchange for the teen embassadors that were kidnapped.
-Tommy makes the smart decision and gives Goldar fake coins made of chocolate.
-Thus proving he is smarter and a better leader then Jason Lee Scott ever was.

 When Lord Zedd arrives and overruns Rita, he sends his new brand of Putty Patrollers to Earth.
-The Putties possess superior strength to Rita's Putties, but it is Jason who discovers their weak spot.
+The Putties possess superior strength to Rita's Putties, the team discovers to hit the Z to destroy them.
 To compete with their new enemy's more powerful monsters, the Dinozords are upgraded into the mythical Thunderzords; Jason's Dinozord becomes the Red Dragon Thunderzord, which can transform into a humanoid form.
 As with the Tyrannosaurus, the Red Dragon can defeat a monster on its own, separate from the Megazord formation.